a-type/website/src/pages/blog/lofi-sync.md

 > 2. [Sync](/blog/lofi-sync)
 > 3. More... later

 Sync is a big part of the problem space for local web storage, and the core concepts which power it are relevant even to local-only scenarios.

-Here are some of the high-level concepts we need to cover:

-1. Operations
-2. Rebasing and baselines
-3. Consensus
+In this post I'll outline how I approached server-client sync for IndexedDB documents.

 ## Operations

-The core of sync is the Operation.
+The core of sync (in my world at least) is the Operation.
 An Operation describes an incremental change applied to a Document.
 All Operations on all Documents are stored in one big list, on both the client and server!

 Operations look roughly like this on the server: